Jüterbog: Transport

 In 1841 Jüterbog station received access to the Berlin-Anhalt Railway line.
 Today the station is located at the junction of the railway line from Berlin to Wittenberg and a branch-off to Falkenberg/Elster, all served by Regional-Express trains of the Deutsche Bahn company.
 A third railway connection to Beelitz and Berlin-Wannsee is provided by the private Veolia Verkehr company.
+The Forst Zinna rail disaster occurred 19 January 1988.

 Furthermore, Jüterbog can be reached via Bundesstraße 101 from Berlin and the Berliner Ring motorway as well as via Bundesstraße 102 from the Bundesautobahn 9 at Niemegk junction.

 Three airfields are in the vicinity of Jüterbog: the Jüterbog Airfield few km to the west, the Oehna Airfield 10 km to the south, and the Reinsdorf Airfield 15 km south-east of Jüterbog.